dendronhq/dendron-site/vault/dendron.faq.md

 It is possible though most of the approaches we've thought of would take a large amount of effort and deliver questionable benefit on top of what's already planned (for more info, see the discussion [here](https://github.com/dendronhq/dendron/issues/210)).

 If you want the ability to collapse folders, you can use the [[Dendron tree view|dendron.topic.workbench#dendron-tree-view]].
-For existing folder based notes and assets, you can use the [[markdown pod|dendron.topic.pod.builtin.markdown.import]] to import them into Dendron.
+For existing folder based notes and assets, you can use the [[Markdown pod|dendron.topic.pod.builtin.markdown.import]] to import them into Dendron.

 At the end of the day, folders are meant to be an implementation detail for Dendron.
 The underlying primitive of a note is an object that has metadata, content, and links.
 You can think of Dendron as a flat file based database and lookup and the tree view as the UI to said database.
-For use cases involving external tools that require folders, you'll soon be able to use the [[markdown export pod|dendron.topic.pod.builtin.markdown.export]] to do just that.
+For use cases involving external tools that require folders, you'll soon be able to use the [[Markdown export pod|dendron.topic.pod.builtin.markdown.export]] to do just that.

 ## Schemas